-Tour meets in the lobby at Hotel Chaco and includes gourmet pack lunch, head lamp and entry into monument.Book online now!
+Tour meets in the lobby at Hotel Chaco and includes gourmet pack lunch, head lamp and entry into Monument.

 Join us in the badlands of New Mexico.
-On this tour you will explore a 627-foot cave, witness breathtaking vistas, and get in touch with the wild side of this true wild west.
+On this tour you will explore two lava caves, witness breathtaking vistas, and get in touch with the wild side of this true wild west.
 Fortressed by looming sandstone bluffs, the badlands of El Malpais are a nearly 40-mile long rugged landscape of jagged, jumbled, and coal-black rock.

 Your venturesome journey begins at Hotel Chaco and heads due west towards the badlands.
-During the hour-long drive to your first stop, El Malpais Visitor Center, you will have an opportunity to learn more about the rich geologic history of this area and the peoples who have inhabited it.
+During the hour-long drive to your first stop, La Ventana Arch and the Sandstone Bluffs overlook, you will have an opportunity to learn more about the rich geologic history of this area and the peoples who have inhabited it.
 From atop the bluffs high you will take in the vast expanse of lava flows on the desert floor below, before experiencing them from within.

 Next, the El Calderon hiking trail will take you upon an otherworldly adventure into the depths of the Earth.
 You will see and explore 115,000+ year old lava formations, like lava caves, tubes and trenches, that show how volcanic events shaped this rugged landscape.
 Your first caving opportunity is at Junction Cave, in which you will climb within the walls of a lava tube that was formed hundreds of thousands of years ago.
 Up ahead and almost unexpectedly, the Double Sinks appear before us, which are two great collapsed lava tubes that dive 80 feet into the Earth.

 This hike is relatively flat along the broad New Mexican landscape but does gain elevation as we climb towards the El Calderon crater and have the opportunity to enjoy breathtaking views of the American Southwest.
-This tour is not recommended for those who are unable to climb over large rocks or walk distances up to 4 miles.
+This tour is not recommended for those who are unable to climb over large rocks, through small spaces, or walk distances up to 4 miles.
 We recommend you bring sunscreen, a wide brimmed hat and lots of water, while your guide will bring the caving helmets and headlamps.